 - Academic Calendar and Course Descriptions

-The online/hybrid MPH curriculum focuses on the development of essential quantitative and analytic skills, foundational knowledge about how healthcare systems function (or malfunction) and how they can work better.
-In short, students gain the knowledge and training they need to improve health system performance through quality improvement, leadership, health policy, and research.
+The online/hybrid MPH curriculum focuses on the development of essential quantitative and analytic skills, foundational knowledge about how healthcare systems function (or malfunction), and how they can work better.
+Students gain the knowledge and training they need to improve health system performance through quality improvement, leadership, health policy, and research.

 Below is a summary of the courses students will take in the online/hybrid MPH program.
 All students take the same course together as a cohort.